A look at hardware tokens

 First, we should take a look at what hardware security tokens actually are.
 The tech world generally distinguishes between two types of hardware security tokens; disconnected and connected tokens.

 The disconnected tokens are probably the most common type of hardware security token.
 These do not require a direct connection with the device you’re using to log onto e.g. a website.
-This type usually requires the user to enter credentials to activate the token and get access to wherever they wish to enter.
+This type usually requires the user to enter credentials to activate the token and get access to wherever they wish to enter, making it a secure physical device for authentication.

 The connected hardware security token is a bit different since you need a direct connection between the security token and the device.
 This is required to transfer data between the token and the device.
 A connected hardware security token is usually a USB stick, a small Bluetooth device, or the like.